-War Lake conducted an Aboriginal Traditional Knowledge (ATK) Monitoring Trip from March 03-7, 2020.
-War Lake Members, including knowledge holders, resource users, and youth, traveled with an advisor from War Lake First Nation to Atkinson Lake to observe and discuss effects on the War Lake environment resulting from the construction of the Keeyask Generating Station.
-For this trip, the primary focus of investigations was related to fish characteristics, including health and size, and an opportunity for War Lake youth to fish with experienced resource users and knowledge holders.
-A similar trip occurred to Atkinson Lake in 2019 (one week later than the 2020 Trip).
+War Lake conducted an Aboriginal Traditional Knowledge (ATK) Monitoring Trip from September 17th to the 23rd, 2020.
+The original start date was September 16, but was postponed to the 17th due to poor flying conditions.
+War Lake Members, including knowledge holders, resource users, and youth, traveled with an advisor from War Lake First Nation to Fox River Outfitters Camp (herein referred to as Fox River Camp) to conduct traditional activities, while monitoring an important part of the War Lake Traditional Use Area (WLTUA).
+The intention of the program is to review environmental effects on the WLTUA resulting from the construction of the Keeyask Generating Station.

+For this trip, the primary focus of investigations was related to fishing and moose hunting characteristics, including general field observations of health and size.
+The Monitoring Trip also provided an opportunity for War Lake youth to participate in important land- and water-based social and cultural activities with experienced resource users and knowledge holders.
 With continued Monitoring Trips to highly valued locations, War Lake aims to document any observable environmental changes, with a focus on those which may affect resource use, including issues related to access, respectful hunting practices, and the health and availability of local wildlife.
+As well, the knowledge imparted by Members and documented in this report also includes stories and insight from other parts of the WLTUA, including related topics such as other foods, environmental observations, and important personal and family connections to the lands and waters.

-This report will describe the activities undertaken leading up to the trip and while on the land and will provide observations and insights made by War Lake Members.
+This report will describe the activities undertaken leading up to the trip and while hunting and fishing and will provide observations and insights made by War Lake Members.